 Who should attend?

 This course was created for local government scrutiny officers.
 A number of councillors involved in the scrutiny process have also attended and improved their skills.
-Others may also find it relevant – e.g. those working for Police Authorities, partnership bodies and non-executive members of boards or companies in the public or voluntary sectors.
+Others may also find it relevant – e.g. those working for Police bodies, partnership organisations and non-executive members of boards or companies in the public or voluntary sectors.
 It will also assist officials involved in policy review and development.

 It is designed for those involved or interested in scrutiny in local government, but the principles are highly relevant for those involved in other kinds of scrutiny – of crime and policing, partnerships, or as nonexecutive members of boards or arms-length agencies.